BRAVE: Emotional Support for those affected by Domestic Abuse

 Yes!
 Please let us know when we talk to you to make sure that we meet your needs.

 The BRAVE / BRAVE Too 12 week programme is where everyone starts.
 To get the most out of the programme we ask that group members attend each session.
 The groups run term time with a week off over half-term.
-BRAVE EMBRACE / BRAVE Too EMBRACE is the group for graduates of the 12 week programme.
+BRAVE EMBRACE / BRAVE Too Reunion is the group for graduates of the 12 week programme.
 Some people come every week and some just attend when they feel they need some support – all are always welcome.